-Romina is a MSc student in Neuroscience at the University of British Columbia, under the supervision of Dr. Liisa Galea in the Laboratory of Behavioural Neuroendocrinology.
+Romina is a PhD student in Neuroscience at the University of Toronto, under the supervision of Dr. Liisa Galea in the Laboratory of Behavioural Neuroendocrinology.
 Broadly, Romina wishes to investigate reproductive periods and the neurobiological underpinnings that increase stress vulnerability and depression in females, and subsequently their offspring.
 Her research focus is on postpartum depression (PPD) and whether immune modulations improve antidepressant efficacy in a rodent model of PPD and increase stress resilience in offspring.

 Connect with Romina on Twitter @rominagl4